What should you do with your old 401(k) when you change jobs?

 Is cashing out my 401(k) when I change jobs a good idea?

-Another option is cashing out your 401(k), which does exactly what you would expect — provides cash.
+Another option when you're unsure what to do with an old 401(k) is to cash out, which does exactly what you would expect — provides cash.
 But there are many implications to consider.
 The cash you withdraw is considered income, and you may incur local, state and federal taxes by doing so.
 You will lose the benefit of giving your account’s investments time to grow, and you may need to work longer to make up the difference.
 What’s more, if you leave your employer prior to the year you turn 55 and are younger than 59 ½, you will be required to pay a 10% early withdrawal penalty on top of any taxes on the money.

 How an Ameriprise financial advisor can help

-No matter what your situation, an Ameriprise financial advisor can help provide you with the information you need so you can select the best retirement plan options for you.
+No matter what your situation, an Ameriprise financial advisor can help provide you with the information you need so you can select the appropriate retirement plan options for you.

 Or, request an appointment online to speak with an advisor.